hazelement/pandoc_resume/markdown/resume.md

 * Optimized backend service using LRU cache in Flask
 * Performed stress tests on backend to prepare beta deployment
 * Solved server loading issue by creating a load balancing system using NGINX
-* Designed and developed back-end service to provide quasi real time ad performance evaluation engine using Flask
+* Designed and developed back-end service to provide quasi real time ad performance evaluation engine using Flask-->

+*Intelligence IP Camera Surveillance System*

+* Designed back end architecture to support up to 18 concurrent live camera streams analysis using Django Channels
+* Integrated facial recognition and object recognition in live stream analysis
+* Increased system capacity using motion based camera frame analysis
+* Reduced server loading and response time by creating a messaging backend using HTTP web socket in Django Channels
+* Containerized service using Docker for easy deployment and maintenance
+* Facilitated meetings with client to ensure customer satisfaction

 *Time of Arrival (TOA)*

 * Developed Android App that facilitates GPS location sharing among 2 or more users
 * Designed and developed back end and database to facilitate user hand shakes and real time location updates using Django Channels
 * Maintained database management using ORM (object-relational mapping)
-* Optimized backend service with caching user Redis
+* Optimized backend service using Redis caching
 * Implemented token based authentication using JWT on front end and back end
-* Solved indoor GPS location flickering problem by using data analytics mythology by combining other sensor data such as pedometer, compass sensor, etc.
+* Solved indoor GPS location flickering problem by using data analytics mythology by combining readings from other sensors such as pedometer, compass sensor, etc.
-* Containerized service using Docker for easy deployment and maintenance overhead reduction
+* Containerized service using Docker for easy deployment and maintenance
 * Ensured CI/CD by implementing backend unit test

-*Intelligence IP Camera Surveillance System*

-* Designed back end architecture to support up to 18 concurrent real time camera streams analysis using Django Channels
-* Solved scaling issue using Factory, Repository and Singleton Design Patterns
-* Developed motion detection module using Pillow and Numpy
-* Solved loading issue by creating a messaging backend using HTTP web socket in Django Channels
-* Containerized service using Docker for easy deployment and maintenance overhead reduction

 <!--*Video analysis engine backend*